The Assessment Challenge

 In order to adequately address the educational needs of our preschool students Region 1 strives to screen 100% of our children annually.
 By screening our preschoolers, we are able to identify academic and socio-emotional strengths/weakness and developmental delays.
 The data collected is used to establish baseline information on the developmental readiness of our students.
 Unit and skill assessments are used to develop lesson plans that address the academic strengths and weaknesses of our students.

-Meeting this goal is a yearly challenge due to student migratory patterns but we constantly remind our districts that pre- and post- assessments are the best measures to gauge the effectiveness of our MEES program.
-In particular, we use the following assessments:
+Meeting this goal is a yearly challenge due to student migratory patterns but we constantly remind our districts that pre- and post- assessments are the best measures to gauge the effectiveness of our MESRP program.
+In particular, we use the following assessments/screens:

 Last but not least, in addition to conducting formative "minor" assessments throughout the year, as referenced in the previous section we will be requesting that all MESRP sites conduct a mid-year assessment that can be shared with the parents to ensure that parents are being looped into supporting our ECE instructors by working more intensively with their children on key growth areas in the home.

 Out of School Youth Profiles - Region 1 is working to meet the challenges of better identifying our Out of School Youth, profiling their individual needs, collaborating with districts and community agencies to develop a network of supports for them, and build a measurement system for evaluating the success of our programs.
 We have developed an Initial Needs Assessment (INA) to be used by local staff as they identify and begin working with Out of School Youth.
-The purpose of the assessment is to inform staff in regards to the needs and interests of each student and provide us with a starting point for providing services that meet each student’s individual needs.
+The purpose of the assessment is to inform staff in regards to the needs and interests of each student and provide us with a starting point for providing services that meet each student's individual needs.
 INA completion rates and individual data elements from the INAs are tracked through the regional office in order to ensure accountability and track trends in student needs.
-In addition, Region 1 has developed an online tool for tracking the history of interventions that each OSY receives.
+In addition, Region 1 tracks the history of interventions that each OSY receives on MSIN 6.0.
 This tool will enable us to track trends, identify major barriers, and evaluate the effectiveness of our programs.